b-safr-fanshaweonline/MMED-1054-Safr_B_RPS/README.md

 # Rock Paper Scissors Game

-Hey Tina,

-I thought the while loop was a little unstable so I rewrote the game using a more functional method :)

-## Virtual Rock Paper Scissors Game!
+Virtual Rock Paper Scissors Game!

 A virtual version of rock paper scissors!
 The player and compete by choosing an option and comparing their choices.
 The game is win, lose, or draw - the loser loses a life.
 Keep playing until one player has no lives left to live.